nevil-brownlee/rfc_draw/README.md

 you can install them using pip (latest version), e.g. pip3 install path

-Install rfc-draw in a new folder, e.g. ~/rfc-draw.
+Install RFC-Draw in a new folder, e.g. ~/rfc-draw.
-In a terminal window, enter python3 rfc-draw.py my-drawing.rdd
+In a terminal window, enter python3 RFC-Draw.py my-drawing.rdd
-*my-drawing* specifies the file that rfc-draw should write as a record of your drawing; after that the same command will restore that drawing to your screen.
+*my-drawing* specifies the file that RFC-Draw should write as a record of your drawing; after that the same command will restore that drawing to your screen.
-If you don't specify a drawing file, rfc-draw will use it's default, i.e. save-file.rdd
+If you don't specify a drawing file, RFC-Draw will use it's default, i.e. save-file.rdd

-rfc-draw displays a single tkinter window; at the top is a white space to draw on, below that are a set of grey (on yellow) **Mode** buttons, and a white **Message** area.
+RFC-Draw displays a single tkinter window; at the top is a white space to draw on, below that are a set of grey (on yellow) **Mode** buttons, and a white **Message** area.
 You can resize the window by dragging (using b1, your Left mouse button) on any of it's edges.

-The **Mode** buttons tell rfc-draw what kind of objects you're currently working on.
+The **Mode** buttons tell RFC-Draw what kind of objects you're currently working on.
 The modes are:

 1. Rectangle
    &emsp;Lets you draw, resize and move rectangle objects.
-   &emsp;An rfc-draw Rectangle has a Text (initially just "+") at it's centre.
+   &emsp;An RFC-Draw Rectangle has a Text (initially just "+") at it's centre.

 2. Line
    &emsp;Lets you draw lines as a sequence of line segments,